Xoximilco Cancún, the best Mexican floating fiesta

 The experience

 Depending on the type of party you want to have, you will be joined by others who are in the same mood so that everyone has the kind of fun they are looking for.
-You can go with your family, your friends, your couple or even by yourself and be sure that you will have an excellent time.
+You can go with your family , your friends , your couple, or even by yourself and be sure that you will have an excellent time.

-Before boarding the “trajinera,” you will enjoy a traditional Mexican carnival with games like foosball, marbles, and dart throwing, as well as music to get you in the party night mood.
+Before boarding the “trajinera,” you will enjoy a traditional Mexican carnival with games like foosball, marbles, and dart throwing, as well as music to get you in the party night mood .

-Once in the “trajinera”, which holds up to 20 passengers, live music will accompany you all night with a great variety of genres, like norteño, ranchero, marimba, trio, boleros, and of course, the Intangible Cultural Heritage by UNESCO: Mariachi!
+Once in the “trajinera”, which holds up to 20 passengers, live music will accompany you all night with a great variety of genres, like norteño, ranchero, marimba, trio, boleros , and of course, the Intangible Cultural Heritage by UNESCO: Mariachi!

-During the trip, which lasts for approximately 3 hours, a very friendly and funny host will make sure you enjoy every moment; he will teach you dance steps and the most emblematic songs of Mexico, while showing you the amazing landscapes of the park.
+During the trip, which lasts for approximately 3 hours , a very friendly and funny host will make sure you enjoy every moment; he will teach you dance steps and Mexico's most emblematic songs while showing you the park's amazing landscapes.

-You will also have an incredible culinary experience tasting representative meals of the Mexican cuisine.
-The menu includes appetizers, seven different flavors of the Mexican cuisine, and nine desserts.
+You will also have an incredible culinary experience tasting representative meals of Mexican cuisine .
+The menu includes appetizers , seven different flavors of the Mexican cuisine, and nine desserts.

 Some of the delicious meals you will enjoy on the tour are vallarta ceviche, guacamole, pico de gallo, chicharrón, quesadillas, mole enchilada, cochinita pibil, tamarind shrimp, milk caramel, amaranth sweet, and Oaxaca milled chocolate.

-There is a special menu designed for kids, as well as a vegetarian menu which must be requested in advance.
+There is a special menu designed for kids , as well as a vegetarian menu which must be requested in advance.

-Xoximilco Cancún also holds special events like Mexico’s Independence Day and New Year; they even host weddings, and guarantee a Mexican party full of style, happiness, folklore, and tradition.
-Also, if you visit the park on Tuesday or Friday, you will enjoy a 90s themed party.
+Xoximilco Cancún also holds special events like Mexico’s Independence Day and New Year ; they even host weddings, and guarantee a Mexican party full of style, happiness, folklore, and tradition.
+Also, if you visit the park on Tuesday or Friday , you will enjoy a 90s themed party .

 Cost and schedule